emailfabric/smtp/README.md

 TODOS:

-* Replace smtp.Auth so callers don't have to include net/smtp.
 * Do not send HELO after EHLO with 4XX error.
 * Command-response timeouts according to RFC.
 * Issue RSET before next transaction if last transaction failed.